Khalid Al-Koroni: 2014–present

 On 1 March 2014, Al-Koroni was appointed as Al-Ittihad's manager following the sacking of Juan Verzeri.
 On 28 August 2014, he was sacked after Al-Ittihad were eliminated by Al Ain in the Quarter-finals of the 2014 AFC Champions League.

 On 22 September 2014, Al-Koroni returned to manage Al-Wehda for the third time.
 He was sacked on 28 October 2014 after losing three matches and drawing one in four matches.

 On 31 October 2015, Al-Koroni was appointed as Al-Shoulla's manager until the end of the season.

 On 28 April 2016, Al-Koroni was appointed as Al-Batin's manager.
 He managed the team during the promotion play-offs against Al-Raed, which they lost 5–3 on aggregate.

 On 6 November 2016, Al-Koroni returned to Al-Batin following Adel Abdel Rahman's sacking.

 On 8 March 2018, Al-Koroni was appointed as Al-Shabab's manager following the sacking of José Carreño.

 On 27 January 2019, Al-Koroni returned to manage Al-Riyadh for the seventh time.
 He resigned from his post on 15 October 2019.

 On 26 February 2020, Al-Koroni was appointed as Hetten's manager until the end of the season.
 He resigned on 27 July 2020 whilst the season was put on hold due to the COVID-19 pandemic.

 On 13 April 2022, Al-Koroni was appointed as Al-Kholood's manager until the end of the season.
 On 17 May 2022, Al-Kholood renewed Al-Koroni's contract until the end of the 2022–23 season.
 On 5 October 2022, Al-Koroni was sacked following a 2–0 defeat to Al-Sahel.

+On 4 December 2023, Al-Koroni was appointed as the manager of Second Division side Wej.

+On 5 March 2025, Al-Koroni was appointed as manager of First Division League club Al-Zulfi.